 The actual kind, the bridge with failures so rare that they're news?
-That's a picture of the safety that being open provides.
+That's a picture of the safety provided by being open.
 Accountability gives you unflinching safety and support, the kind of safety that lets you journey through life knowing that someone you love is backing you up, no matter what-and that you're doing the same thing for that person.
 No comfort compares to this kind of safety.